-If connection verification is disabled, source updating must be enabled using the protocols bgp <asn> neighbor <id> update-source <source> command (see page 236) so that the BGP process can used the loopback interface for the peering session.
+If connection verification is disabled, source updating must be enabled using protocols bgp <asn> neighbor <id> update-source <source> command so that the BGP process can used the loopback interface for the peering session.

 Use the delete form of this command to restore connection verification for eBGP peering sessions.